 For example, if you live in and operate your business in Vermont, your truck couldn’t leave the state for even a short piece of your route if it weighed over 10,000 pounds or was carrying hazardous materials.
 Given how tiny Vermont is, that may be incredibly difficult and significantly restrict your business opportunities.
 So, even if your state doesn’t technically require you to hold a DOT number, it may be a good idea to have one just in case you have to cross state lines, either for more business or a last-minute reroute.
 After all, the fines for non-compliance are steep, so it’s always better to be safe than sorry.

-How to get a DOT number
+How to get a DOT number: Step-by-step guide

-Meeting DOT application requirements may seem like a lot, but don’t worry!
+Meeting DOT number requirements may seem like a lot, but don’t worry!
 If you run into trouble, you can ask a representative for help using the chat function.
 Or, you can use DAT Authority to get your business up and running even faster.

 How long does it take to get a DOT number?